The Custodian Newspaper Online

 “Kennedy Agyapong stands out as the second most preferred personality, receiving 22.5% support from delegates and a higher 31.2% among non-delegates.
 His stronger appeal among non-delegates highlights his reputation for outspoken advocacy, anti-corruption rhetoric, and grassroots mobilisation.

-“His populist communication style appears to resonate more deeply with the broader party base than with the delegate class.
-Support for Dr. Bryan
+“His populist communication style appears to resonate more deeply with the broader party base than with the delegate class,” the survey indicated.

-Acheampong remains modest, with 6% among delegates and 8% among non-delegates, indicating recognition of his leadership potential but not at a scale comparable to the top two figures,” the research work further pointed out.
+According to the survey, support for Dr. Bryan Acheampong remains modest, with 6% among delegates and 8% among non-delegates, indicating recognition of his leadership potential but not at a scale comparable to the top two figures.

 “The overwhelming support for Dr. Bawumia among delegates and the strong backing among non-delegates reinforces his strategic positioning as the unifying figure capable of restoring momentum within the NPP.